 As a Spencer Gifts-ogling child of the 1980s and Hot Topic-frequenting teenager of the 1990s, I can tell you in all confidence that shopping for groceries at the mall was never, ever a thing.
 Like a top from Talbots paired with accessories from Wet Seal, they just didn’t mix.
-That is, unless you were regularly stocking your cupboards with delicacies from Hickory Farms.

 Even today, the notion of a major supermarket replacing a traditional, mall-anchoring department store still doesn't quite register, even though much of the Tacoma Mall — remaining anchor stores, included — has been remodeled, expanded or demolished.
-(I'm still coming to terms with the fact that the Nordstrom, where I ate so many lunches and tried on so many shoes, was turned into a Forever 21 for a minute before converting into a Dick’s Sporting Goods.)

 But will this change as once seemingly invincible department store behemoths continue to languish and leave vast, gaping retail holes in their place?